 Demonstration 1

 This will benchmark the encoder and decoder to be used for subsequent tests.
 The system will be set up with no network impairments.
-It will essentially be a direct connect from the encoder to the decoder.
+It will essentially be a direct connection from the encoder to the decoder.
 Selected reference scenes will be run through the system and the decoded output used as test scenes for the PQA.
-More than one data rate for video will be utilized.
-4, 8 and 12 Mbps are suggested.
+More than one data rate for video will be utilized, with 4, 8 and 12 Mbps suggested.
 The scores obtained from this demonstration will serve as the benchmark for comparison with all subsequent demonstrations.

 Demonstration 2

 This demonstration will use the same encoder, decoder, and video data rates as the first demonstration.
-BSS will be utilized as the underlying convergence layer adapter within DTN.
+A BSSP convergence layer will be utilized as the underlying convergence layer adapter within DTN.
 The initial part of the demonstration will be to transmit video over BSS with the lowest latency and no network impairments.
 As in the first demonstration, the output of the decoder will serve to provide the test scenes for comparisons to the reference scenes using the PQA and provide a first set of scores to compare to the benchmark to determine if BSS inherently adds errors that impact video quality.
 From there, various network impairments will be added to determine their effect on video quality.

 Demonstration 3